Firms To Watch: Arbitration

 Work highlights

-• Advising an international engineering consortium in an ICC international arbitration against a public entity, in a case concerning a construction contract for a waste management plant.
+• Represented an international engineering consortium in an ICC arbitration against a public entity in connection with a contract for constructing a waste management plant.

 Durán & Osorio Abogados Asociados